lightningrodlabs/acorn/DEVELOPERS.md

 If you want 2 agents, open a 3rd terminal window and run `yarn run moss:happ2`

-If you want to test the full webhapp, run `yarn run moss:build-webhapp` then run `yarn run moss:webhapp`.
+If you want to test the full webhapp, run `yarn run build-webhapp` then run `yarn run moss:webhapp`.
 If you want a second agent, run `yarn run moss:webhapp2`.

 ### Building / Packaging Desktop App

-First, build the webhapp if you haven't done so yet:

-- `yarn run desktop:build-webhapp`

-This will create an `[acorn-desktop.webhapp](./happs/happ/workdir/acorn-desktop.webhapp)` file.
-Upload this to the [Acorn release page](https://github.com/lightningrodlabs/acorn/releases) with the appropriate version tag.
+#### Step 1: Release webhapp on github

+First, the webapp needs to be released on github from where it can later be pulled by the CI of the `[acorn-desktop](https://github.com/lightningrodlabs/acorn-desktop)` repository.

+To release the webhapp, update the version number of acorn in the project, including in the root level `package.json` (see [Versioning](#versioning) below), to the version that you want to release Acorn under.
+Then checkout the `release` branch, merge `main` into the `release` branch and push.
+This should trigger CI to build and release the webhapp file on github as a draft release.
+You can then double-check the draft release and if everything looks fine, publish it.

+#### Step 2: Build the Desktop App

-Then, clone the `[acorn-desktop](https://github.com/lightningrodlabs/acorn-desktop/tree/v11.1.2)` repo.
-Trigger a release by following the instructions in the README.
+Then, clone the `[acorn-desktop](https://github.com/lightningrodlabs/acorn-desktop)` repo.
+Update the link to the webhapp in the `kangaroo.config.ts` file and trigger a release by following the instructions in the README.
 This should trigger a github action which automatically fetches the webhapp from the previous step and builds and releases multi-platform versions of Acorn, signed and ready to download on the [release page](https://github.com/lightningrodlabs/acorn-desktop/releases).

 ### Building / Packaging Moss Tool

-Build the webhapp,
+To build the Moss tool, all you need to do is building the webhapp.
+You can either build it locally or through CI as described [above](#step-1-release-webhapp-on-github).
+TO build it locally, run:

-- `yarn run moss:build-webhapp`
+- `yarn run build-webhapp`

-This will create an `[acorn-moss.webhapp](./weave-tool/acorn-moss.webhapp)` file.
-Upload this to the [Acorn release page](https://github.com/lightningrodlabs/acorn/releases) with the appropriate version tag.
+This will create an `acorn.webhapp` file in the `./happs/happ/workdir` directory.

-Publish this to the weave tool curation list, following the instruction [here](https://github.com/lightningrodlabs/weave-tool-curation/blob/main/0.13/README.md).
+Then publish this to the weave tool curation list, following the instruction [here](https://github.com/lightningrodlabs/weave-tool-curation/blob/main/0.14/README.md).
 You can view an example PR of this [here](https://github.com/lightningrodlabs/weave-tool-curation/pull/40).

 ### Versioning